aaronbiser/react-native-popover-tooltip/README.md

+# Why was this forked?

+I forked this in order to make some key adjustments for a specific use.
+I needed to add more content to the tooltip then just a list and needed to remove the onPress event from the entire tooltip wrapper.

+Here's what changed:
+• I removed the onPress event and TouchableOpacity from the popup wrapper
+• Added positioning adjustments for Android to account for StatusBar misalignment issues (WIP)

+Future updates will include:
+• Alignment options (Left and Right alignment)
+• Click to expand QR code to Full Screen

 # react-native-tooltip-menu

 Currently works only with `iOS` and `Android`.

 This component is modified from another project [react-native-tooltip-menu](https://github.com/alimek/react-native-tooltip-menu)

 # How to install